GAGGIUINO/gaggiuino.github.io/docs/accessories/hw-scales.md

     To calibrate, use the adjustment value and +/- buttons to adjust the scale factors until the weight output in grams matches the real weight.
 One scale factor will likely be negative to make the output in grams positive.
 Take a pic or copy down the scale factors.

 3. Once calibrated, flash the regular build back onto the screen and STM32.
 Copy the scale factors into the LC1 and LC2 Factors and click Save.
+After saving, reboot the machine.

     <img width="300" alt="image" src="https://user-images.githubusercontent.com/117388662/257110664-fd0f6aa1-aefe-4a6d-b167-12183f9d1b87.png">